dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 a new project, it may be necessary to set limits as high as a few hundred percent and incrementally ratchet down the limit over time.

-When first analyzing proof variability, you may also find that certain proof goals succeed on some iterations and fail on others.
-If your aim is first to ensure that variability doesn't worsen and then to start improving it, integrating `dafny-reportgenerator` into CI and using the `--allow-different-outcomes` flag may be appropriate.
-Then, once you've improved variability sufficiently, you can likely remove that flag (and likely have significantly lower limits on other variability metrics).
+When first analyzing proof brittleness, you may also find that certain proof goals succeed on some iterations and fail on others.
+If your aim is first to ensure that brittleness doesn't worsen and then to start reducing it, integrating `dafny-reportgenerator` into CI and using the `--allow-different-outcomes` flag may be appropriate.
+Then, once you've improved brittleness sufficiently, you can likely remove that flag (and likely have significantly lower limits on other metrics).

 #### 13.6.5.2.
-Improving proof variability
+Reducing proof brittleness

-Improving proof variability is typically closely related to improving performance overall.
-As such, [techniques for debugging slow verification](#sec-verification-debugging-slow) are typically useful for debugging highly variable verification, as well.
+Reducing proof brittleness is typically closely related to improving performance overall.
+As such, [techniques for debugging slow verification](#sec-verification-debugging-slow) are typically useful for debugging brittle proofs, as well.
 See also the [verification optimization guide](../VerificationOptimization/VerificationOptimization).